rehamfoaud/credit-card/README.md

 ## 📋 About the Project
-**Profile Card** is a simple web component for showcasing user profiles.
+*credit Card** is a simple web component for showcasing  credit card.

 ## 🛠️ Built With
 - HTML